Nihamawassa/heartland/content/docs/the-nation/industries.md

 * **Textile Mills:** Source of clothes.
 Uses cotton and labour (workers) as inputs.
 Its output efficiency is increased by scientific advance.
 The player can build textile mills.
 * **Machine Parts Factories:** Source of machine parts.
 Uses steel and labour (workers) as inputs.
 Its output efficiency is increased by scientific advance.
 The player can build machine parts factories.
 * **Weapon Factories:** Source of weapons.
 Uses steel and labour (workers) as inputs.
 Its output efficiency is increased by scientific advance.
 The player can build weapon factories.

+## Construction of Industries

+The player builds new structures on the map to increase production.
+He earns money by selling the produced goods.
+Buildings cost steel and money to pay for workers.
+Steel has to be provided by the player from the [national stock](docs/the-nation/national-stocks/).
+The workers have to be supplied by cities and paid by the player.
+The player starts the construction by placing a building on a tile.
+He has to pay the money up front.
+If there is enough steel in one of the player’s stockpiles, a merchant spawns there and transports the steel to the construction site.
+The construction process starts after all construction costs are paid and the needed steel is delivered.
+The building starts working after the construction time has passed.

+## Technical Implementation of Construction

+When the player places a new building on the map, a new construction site actor is added to the game model.
+A sprite representing the construction site is added to the game view.
+A construction site needs certain resources and time to complete.
+After completion, the construction site actor is removed from the game model and his sprite is removed from the game view.
+The constructed building is added to the game model as well as the respective sprite to the game view.

+In an advanced implementation, only if there are enough workers available at a city and the player has enough money to pay the workers available, a builder unit will move to the construction site to build the new building.